 - Local restrictions and healthcare system subsidies should be considered when initiating ARNI

 Ivabradine may be considered for patients with HFrEF, with a recent hospital admission and who are in sinus rhythm with a heart rate >70 bpm despite receiving optimal beta-blocker therapy.
 Ivabradine decreases heart rate by inhibiting the sinus node.

-Ivabradine reduces cardiovascular mortality and HF hospitalisations in patients with symptomatic HFREF, who had a recent hospital admission and were in sinus rhythm with a heart rate >70 bpm
+Ivabradine reduces cardiovascular mortality and HF hospitalisations in patients with symptomatic HFrEF, who have had a recent hospital admission and who are in sinus rhythm with a heart rate >70 bpm.

-Digoxin may be considered in patients with ongoing symptoms of HF in combination with standard drug therapy (i.e., ACE inhibitor, beta-blocker and diuretic therapy).
-Digoxin is often prescribed to control ventricular rate in patients with co-existing AF
+Digoxin may be considered in patients with ongoing symptoms of HF despite optimised pharmacotherapy (i.e., ACE inhibitor, beta-blocker and MRA diuretic therapy) to reduce the risk of hospitalisation.
+Digoxin is often prescribed to control ventricular rate in patients with co-existing AF.

 Hydralazine-isosorbide dinitrate combination should be considered in patients who are actually intolerant of ACE inhibitors and ARBs or for whom these agents are contraindicated.